markcwm/openb3d.mod/README.md

 * To syntax highlight the commands use `./makedocs` or MaxIDE's Rebuild Documentation

 ## License
-The library is licensed with the GNU LGPL 2.1 or later with an exception to allow static linking.
-The wrapper is licensed with the zlib license and Assimp has the BSD-2-Clause license.
+The library is licensed with the GNU LGPL 2.1 or later with an exception to allow static linking and the wrapper is licensed with the permissive zlib license.

 ## Credits
-The OpenB3D library was based on source from iMiniB3D, other core parts were from Warner Engine and MiniB3D Extended.
+The OpenB3D library was based iMiniB3D, other core parts were ported from Warner Engine and MiniB3D Extended.

 * [Blitz3D](https://github.com/blitz-research/blitz3d) by Mark Sibly
 * [MiniB3D](https://github.com/si-design) and iMiniB3D by Simon Harrison